 A Strongboy can be used on single or double skin walls where each leaf is up to 4 ½” (112mm) thick.
 If double skin, the maximum cavity is 2” (50mm).
 Ensure the blade of the Strongboy is fully supporting the second skin.

-The misleading instructions of the Strongboy have increased the risk of the user to overload and to underestimate the weight of the load and has also suppressed the true level of knowledge required to tackle the many different tasks of masonry alterations safely and correctly and It’s not possible for a Strongboy or any similar designed product to give the correct fitting/work access for every task without dangerously overloading itself.
+The confusing & misleading instructions of the Strongboy have increased the risk of the user to overload and to underestimate the weight of the load and has also suppressed the true level of knowledge that is required to tackle the many different tasks of masonry alterations safely and correctly.

-9″ brickwork can weigh in excess of 600kg per square metre, (120 bricks plus mortar) which would require at least five Strongboy’s per linear metre (at 167mm centre’s) upon a larger opening on a typical two storey residential property, that could weigh 1,440kg per linear metre without roof loads and making the use of Strongboy’s unsuitable & obsolete for that particular task.
+9″ brickwork can weigh over 600kg per square metre, (120 bricks plus mortar) which would require at least five Strongboy’s per linear metre (at 167mm centre’s) on a larger opening on a typical two storey residential property, which could weigh 1,440kg per linear metre without roof loads and making the use of Strongboy’s unsuitable & obsolete for the particular task.

 Attempting tasks which require wider steels with welded top or bottom plates for large cavities and still only using Strongboy’s is where further problems of overloading through over extending from the wall to gain more fitting space arise.

-The new instructions (updated Nov’ 2015) strangely suggest that propping a 9″ wall by over 300mm eccentricity from the centre line of the wall to the centre line of the Acrow prop is acceptable even when the safe working load is reduced to an unknown level and when the Strongboy is totally dependent on the unknown lateral strength of the lime mortar masonry to avoid collapse.
+The new instructions (updated Nov’ 2015) strangely suggest that propping an older style 9″ wall by over 300mm eccentricity from the centre line of the wall to the centre line of the Acrow prop is acceptable even when the safe working load is reduced to an unknown level and when to avoid collapse the Strongboy is totally dependent on the unknown lateral strength of the lime mortar masonry.